Historically there have been two parishes and two parish churches in Pershore. Their stories are integral to the history of Pershore.

 THE REGULARIS CONCORDIA

-The monastery at Pershore, like other monasteries in the area, was refounded as a Benedictine monastery.
+The monastery at Pershore, like other monasteries in this area, was refounded as a Benedictine monastery.

 THE BENEDICTINE ABBEY OF PERSHORE